 Rebate.
-A requirement imposed by the Tax Reform Act of 1986 whereby the issuer of the bonds must pay the IRS an amount equal to the difference between the amount its profit earned from investment of bond proceeds at a yield above the bond yield and the amount that would have been earned at a yield equal to the bond yield, calculated pursuant to the IRS code federal tax law together with all income earned on the accumulated profit earnings pending payment, subject to certain exceptions.
+A requirement imposed by the Tax Reform Act of 1986 whereby the issuer of the bonds must pay the IRS an amount equal to the difference between the amount earned from investment of bond proceeds at a yield above the bond yield and the amount that would have been earned at a yield equal to the bond yield, calculated pursuant to federal tax law together with all income earned on the accumulated earnings pending payment, subject to certain exceptions.